KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

 ## Final thoughts

 There you have it.
-A clean JavaScript application running on template variables, yet not using engine's conditional tags or being written in a template file.
+A clean JavaScript application running on template variables, yet not using engine’s conditional tags or being written in a template file.

 If you think of anything to improve it, be sure to share.
 In any case, I hope you liked it. :)